 Click Image For Related Information

-Kate Davis began life with a love of animals, especially reptiles, and by junior high school in 1973, she was rehabilitating injured and orphaned mammals and raptors with the Cincinnati Zoo Junior Zoologists Club.
-Right away, she began providing educational programs at the zoo and in the community, as well as illustrating their publications and doing taxidermy work for the Zoo Director and the Cincinnati Museum of Natural History.
+Kate Davis began life with a love of animals and by junior high school in 1973, she was caring for mammals and raptors with the Cincinnati Zoo Junior Zoologists Club.
+She provided educational programs at the zoo and in the community, as well as illustrating their publications and doing taxidermy work.

 Kate's first book came out in 2001, aptly titled Raptor of the Rockies, and was geared toward younger audiences.
 For her second book Falcons of North America, she teamed up with award-winning photographers Rob Palmer and Nick Dunlop.
 Two years in the making, this volume is a mixture of science and stunning images.